SAP/ui5-tooling/rfcs/0014-task-workers.md

 ### Key Design Decisions

-* Task processors shall be called with a defined signature as described [below](#task-processor)
+* Task processors shall be invoked with a well defined signature as described [below](#task-processor)
-* A task processor should not be exposed to Worker-specific API
+* A task processor implementation should not be exposed to Worker-specific API
-    - i.e. it can be executed on the main thread as well as in a Worker
+    - It should be possible to execute the task processor on the main thread as well as in a Worker
-    - This allows UI5 Tooling to dynamically decide whether to use Workers or not
+    - This would ultimately allow UI5 Tooling to dynamically decide whether to use Workers or not for a specific tasks
-        + For example in CI environments where only one CPU core is available to the build, Workers might cause unnecessary overhead
+        + For example in CI environments where only one CPU core is available, the use of Workers might have a negative effect on the build time due to their overhead
-        + Users might want to disable Workers to easily debug issues in processors
+        + Users might want to disable Workers to easily analyze and debug issues in processors
-        + The UI5 Tooling build itself might already be running in a Worker
+        + In some setups, the UI5 Tooling build itself might already be running in a Worker
-* The work dispatcher and thread runner modules will handle all inter-process communication
+* The "work dispatcher" and "thread runner" modules shall exclusively handle all inter-process communication
     - This includes serializing and de-serializing `@ui5/fs/Resource` instances
-* Custom tasks can opt into this feature by defining one ore more task processor modules in their ui5.yaml
+* Custom tasks may opt into this feature by defining one ore more "task processor" modules in their ui5.yaml configuration (see [Task Configuration](#task-configuration))
 * A task can only invoke its own task processor(s)
-* The work dispatcher or thread runners have no understanding of dependencies between the workloads
+* Neither the "work dispatcher" nor the "thread runner" modules shall have any knowledge regarding possible dependencies between workloads
-    - Tasks are responsible for waiting on the completion of their processors
+    - Tasks are ultimately responsible for waiting on the completion of their invoked task processors
+    - Tasks may invoke multiple task processors in parallel
-    - The execution of task processors should be dispatched to workers in a first in, first out order
+    - The work dispatcher shall dispatch the workload in a first in, first out order
     - Task processors can finish in any order, and the result is supplied to the task immediately.
-A long running processor might therefore finish either before or also after another processor that has been started after it
+Therefore a task processor might finish before or after another one that has been requested at a later time.
+* A single Worker shall never execute more than one task processor at a time
+* A task processors must be stateless

 ### Assumptions

 * A task processor is assumed to utilize a single CPU thread by 90-100%
-    - Accordingly they are also assumed to execute little to no I/O operations
+* A task processor is assumed to execute little to no I/O operations
-* A Worker should never execute more than one task processor at a time
-* Task processors are generally stateless
+* A task processor is assumed to make little use of UI5 Tooling modules other than those provided directly to the task processor

 ### Task Processor